-TASKS STATUS 13.1 Process Development Agreements Ongoing The City continuously requires Development Agreements in accordance with Chapter 15.45 of the Municipal Code.
-Development agreement negotiations for the Koll Center Newport project, a 260-unit residential development in the Airport Area, commenced in 2017.
-14.1 Adjoining Cities (Boarders Committees to Ongoing collaborate with the cities of Irvine, Huntington Beach, and Costa Mesa) The City continuously collaborates with neighboring cities as projects/issues warrant but there currently is not an established committee.
-14.2 Coordinate with School Districts Ongoing Staff works with Newport Mesa Unified School District and Coast Community College District on the identification and acquisition of potential school sites and expansion or existing facilities on an as-needed basis.
+PROGRAMS STATUS 14.2 Coordinate with School Districts Ongoing Staff works with Newport Mesa Unified School District and Coast Community College District ("School Districts") on the identification and acquisition of potential school sites and expansion of existing facilities on an as-needed basis.
 Should the need arise; Public Works staff monitors traffic conditions at school locations.
 The City provides school impact analysis as required by CEQA to ensure proper mitigation of impacts is provided to the School Districts.
-The City works with the School Districts on joint-use agreements for public recreational uses of school properties on an asneeded basis.
+The City works with the School Districts on joint-use agreements for public recreational uses of school properties on an as-needed basis.
 School fees are assessed during the issuance of building permits when required.
-14.3 Coordinate with Orange County Ongoing , and the second The City of Newport Beach continues to work with the County of Orange on various programs affecting land use and development, affordable housing, transportation, infrastructure, resource conservation, environmental quality, management of Newport Harbor and Upper Newport Bay; and John Wayne Airport operations and improvement plans on an as-needed basis.
+14.3 Coordinate with Orange County Ongoing , The City of Newport Beach continues to work with Orange County on various programs affecting land use and development, affordable housing, transportation, infrastructure, resource conservation, environmental quality, management of Newport Harbor and Upper Newport Bay; and John Wayne Airport operations and improvement plans on an as-needed basis.
 14.4 Coordinate with Orange County Transportation Ongoing Authority (OCTA) The Public Works Director is on the Technical Advisory Committee (TAC), which meets monthly and consists of most of the Public Works Directors in Orange County, to discuss and make recommendations to the OCTA and its board on the allocation of funding.
-14.5 State of California Ongoing Department of Housing and Community Development (HCD) The 2016 General Plan Annual Progress Report, including the Housing Element Report, was sent to HCD in April 2017.
+14.5 State of California Department of Housing and Ongoing Community Development (HCD) The 2017 General Plan Annual Progress Report, including the Housing Element Report, was sent to HCD in April 2018.